 }

-The command line output of task verifyUrl from the project include-plugin-build looks exactly the same as shown in the introduction except that it now executed as part of a composite build.
+The command line output of the verifyUrl task from the project include-plugin-build looks exactly the same as shown in the introduction, except that it now executes as part of a composite build.

-Manual testing has its place in the development process.
-By no means is it a replacement for automated testing.
-Next up, you’ll learn how to organize and implement automated tests for Gradle plugins.
+Manual testing has its place in the development process, but it is not a replacement for automated testing.

 Setting up automated tests

-Setting up a suite of tests earlier on is crucial to the success of your plugin.
-You will encounter various situations that make your tests an invaluable safety net you can rely on e.g. when upgrading the plugin to a new Gradle version and enhancing or refactoring the code.
+Setting up a suite of tests early on is crucial to the success of your plugin.
+Automated tests become an invaluable safety net when upgrading the plugin to a new Gradle version or enhancing/refactoring the code.

 Organizing test source code

-We recommend to implement a good distribution of unit, integration and functional tests to cover the most important use cases.
+We recommend implementing a good distribution of unit, integration, and functional tests to cover the most important use cases.
 Separating the source code for each test type automatically results in a project that is more maintainable and manageable.

-By default the Java project already creates a convention for organizing unit tests, the directory src/test/java.
-Additionally, if you apply the Groovy plugin source code under the directory src/test/groovy is taken under consideration for compilation.
-Consequently, source code directories for other test types should follow a similar pattern.
-Below you can find an exemplary project layout for a plugin project that chooses to use a Groovy-based testing approach.
+By default, the Java project creates a convention for organizing unit tests in the directory src/test/java.
+Additionally, if you apply the Groovy plugin, source code under the directory src/test/groovy is considered for compilation (with the same standard for Kotlin under the directory src/test/kotlin).
+Consequently, source code directories for other test types should follow a similar pattern:

 .